Skip to main content

 Getting Started

-1. In your code editor, close any files you may have open to start with a clean workspace.
+1. In your code editor, close any files you may have open.

 3. Open index.html from the Grid Minmax folder.